-Running a business is much more than just hiring staff and servicing customers and members.
+Running a member-based business is much more than just hiring staff and servicing customers and members.
 To ensure it’s going smoothly, it’s important to keep track of data that directly correlates to the potential success of your business.
 Key performance and financial metrics can help you address any problems with your business before they occur.

 Here are five key metrics that every business owner should track.